Verifying Switched System Stability With Logic: Proofs

 Axioms~\irref{assignb+testb+composeb+choiceb+iterateb} unfold box modalities of their respective hybrid programs according to their semantics~\citep{DBLP:journals/jar/Platzer17,Platzer18}.
 These equivalences are especially useful for obtaining correct-by-construction arithmetical conditions on Lyapunov functions in derivations and implementations (see Corollaries~\ref{cor:ugpasgstateswitchmlf} and~\ref{cor:ugpastimeswitchmlf}).
 The derived loop induction rules~\irref{loop+loopm} are used to prove stability properties of switched system models with suitably chosen loop invariants $\invariant$ (see~\rref{sec:loopinv}).
 Rule~\irref{G} is G\"odel generalization, and rule~\irref{Mb} is the derived monotonicity rule for box modality postconditions; antecedents that have no free variables bound in $\alpha$ are soundly kept across uses of rules~\irref{loop+loopm+G+Mb}~\citep{DBLP:journals/jar/Platzer17,Platzer18}.

 The remaining axioms and proof rules are used in \dL to reason about differential equations $\pevolvein{\D{x}=\genDE{x}}{\ivr}$~\citep{DBLP:journals/jar/Platzer17,Platzer18,DBLP:journals/jacm/PlatzerT20,DBLP:conf/tacas/TanP21}.
-Differential invariants~\irref{dIcmp} proves ODE invariance for an inequality $\ptermA\cmp \ptermB$ if their Lie derivatives satisfy $\lie[]{\genDE{x}}{\ptermA} \geq \lie[]{\genDE{x}}{\ptermB}$.
+Differential invariants~\irref{dIcmp} prove ODE invariance for inequalities $\ptermA\cmp \ptermB$ whenever their Lie derivatives satisfy $\lie[]{\genDE{x}}{\ptermA} \geq \lie[]{\genDE{x}}{\ptermB}$.
 Differential cuts~\irref{dC} say that if one can separately prove that formula $\rcfvar$ is always satisfied along the solution, then $\rcfvar$ may be assumed in the domain constraint when proving the same for formula $\rfvar$.
-Differential weakening~\irref{dW} says that postcondition $\rfvar$ is always satisfied along solutions if it is already implied by the domain constraint.
+Differential weakening~\irref{dW} says that postcondition $\rfvar$ is always satisfied along solutions if it is already implied by the domain constraint $\ivr$.
 Rule~\irref{dbxineq} is the Darboux inequality proof rule for the invariance of $\ptermA \cmp 0$, where $\cofterm$ is an arbitrary cofactor term~\cite{DBLP:journals/jacm/PlatzerT20}.
 Rule~\irref{BC} is a \dL rendition of the strict barrier certificates proof rule~\cite{DBLP:journals/tac/PrajnaJP07} for invariance of $\ptermA \cmp 0$.
-Axiom~\irref{DCC} says that to prove that an implication $\rfvar \limply \rrfvar$ is always true along an ODE, it suffices to prove it assuming $\rfvar$ in the domain if $\lnot{\rfvar}$ is invariant along the ODE~\cite{DBLP:conf/tacas/TanP21}.
+Axiom~\irref{DCC} says to prove that an implication $\rfvar \limply \rrfvar$ is always true along an ODE, it suffices to prove that $\rrfvar$ is always true along that ODE assuming $\rfvar$ in the domain if $\lnot{\rfvar}$ is invariant along the ODE~\cite{DBLP:conf/tacas/TanP21}.
 Differential skip~\irref{DX} unfolds the effect of a differential equation on the initial state in the box modality.

-To improve readability in the proofs below, formula and premises are often abbreviated, e.g., with \textcircled{a}, \textcircled{1}.
+To improve readability in the proofs below, formula and premises are often abbreviated, e.g., with \circled{a}, \circled{1}.
 To avoid confusion, the scope of these abbreviations always extend to the end of each {\it paragraph} label, i.e., the abbreviations used in the {\it Stability} proofs should not be confused with those used in the {\it Pre-attractivity} proofs.